nomanreshad/CryptoTracker/README.md

 ## Data Source
-All data comes from the Quran API: https://alquran.cloud/api
+All data comes from the CoinCap API 2.0: https://docs.coincap.io/

 ## Set up the environment